A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

-\begin{proof} This is clearly immediate after the Batyrev Theorem \ref{thm:Batyrev}.
+\begin{proof} This is immediate after \cite[Prop.~3.2]{Batyrev91}.
 Alternatively, the previous Theorem \ref{thm:intbord-pc} gives a bordering, hence nef, primitive collection $\pc=\{V_P\}\subset\Si_{\g}(1)$ with $P=\{s+1,\ldots,n+r\}$.
-Calling $x_1,\ldots,x_r$ the coordinates of $F^r_{\R}=\R^r$ and $H_i$ the hyperplane $x_i=0$, by the following Lemma \ref{lm:dibase}, one can always assume the bordering hyperplane $H_P$ be given by $H_r:=\{x_r=0\}$ and $Q$ be a positive, $\REF$, $W$--matrix.
+By the following Lemma \ref{lm:dibase}, one can always assume the bordering hyperplane $H_P$ be given by $H_r:=\{x_r=0\}$, recalling notation \ref{ssez:Hi}, and $Q$ be a positive, $\REF$, $W$--matrix.
 By (\ref{normalP}), this means that

 i.e. the bottom row of $Q$ gives the primitive relation $r_{\Z}(P)$.
 Then condition $(ii)$ of Proposition \ref{prop:primitive} gives that, for every $s+1\leq i\leq n+r$, the column $\q_i$ of the weight matrix $Q$ is always a generator of the simplicial cone $\mathcal{C}_{i,P}\in\mathcal{B}(\g)$, whose determinant is necessarily a multiple of the entry $q_{r,i}$ of $Q$.
 The non-singularity of $\g$ then imposes $q_{r,i}=1$, for all $i\in P$. \end{proof}